 Crovie is built on a remarkably narrow ledge between the base of the cliffs forming the east side of Gamrie Bay and the sea.
 It sits looking across the bay to the rather larger and more securely located village of Gardenstown.

 Crovie is unique.
 There may be other villages where the use of motor vehicles is discouraged.
 But as far as we know there's nowhere else in mainland Britain where it is simply impossible to use one.
 The shelf on which the village is perched is so narrow it only has room for a row of cottages and the footpath in front of them.
-Only a few feet from the cottages is the drop to the rocky foreshore and the sea.
+Only a few feet from the cottages is the drop to the rocky foreshore or, depending on the tide, the sea itself.

 Residents leave their cars at the south end of the village and walk.
 Visitors are strongly encouraged not to drive down to the village itself.
-There is a car park and viewpoint on the cliffs above, complete with an attractive wooden sculpture of a woman.
+There is a car park and viewpoint on the cliffs above.
 However it is a fair walk from there down to and (especially) back up from the village.
 A better bet is the car park just above the final hairpin bend descending to the shore.
 From here steps and a path lead to the harbour area in the centre of Crovie.
+(Continues below images...)

 The first half of the twentieth century saw a gradual decline in Crovie's fishing fleet in the face of competition from the larger, more effective vessels that could operate from other ports.
 However, the end of Crovie's fishing industry came, finally and abruptly, on 31 January 1953.